home-assistant/home-assistant.io/source/_components/device_tracker.icloud.markdown

 It does require that your device is registered with "Find My iPhone".

-If automatic install does not install it, use `pip3 install pyicloud` The erro will look like: `Not initializing device_tracker.icloud because could not install dependency pyicloud==0.9.1`
+If automatic install does not install it, use `pip3 install pyicloud` The error will look like: `Not initializing device_tracker.icloud because could not install dependency pyicloud==0.9.1`

 To integrate iCloud in Home Assistant, add the following section to your `configuration.yaml` file: